DMVis/DMVis/documentation/components/line.md

 # Line component

 The line component is used for visualisations that need lines.
-It produces a line between given points of certain color, size and style.
+It produces a line between the points with a certain colour, size and style.
 It holds the possibility to highlight these lines by hovering over them.

 > Note: This component can handle 2 or multiple points to draw a line through.